EGA-archive/beacon2-ri-tools-v2/README.md

 However, if your VCF has been annotated with a different tool and you want to keep this information you’ll need to modify /pipelines/default/templates/template.json.
 Update the key names so they match the ones in your VCF and activate the template to true.
 (Note that using template.json TRUE will deactivate reading the VEP headers.)
 This way, once your beacon instance is running, you’ll be able to query it using these fields.

+#### VCFs need to match an assembly

+Now, RI Tools comes with refgenDetector integration, meaning that any VCF that is read will be analyzed by this tool and an assembly will be inferred.
+If the VCF has been modified (e.g. a swapped variant) the refgenDetector won't be able to infer the assembly and the VCF won't be processed.
+Note that thanks to that, you don't need to manually point and set in conf which is the reference_genome anymore.

 #### VCF pipelines for allele frequencies